Daisuke-Kanaizumi/q-special-functions/README.md

 M. A. Bershtein, A. I. Shechechkin, q-deformed Painlev\`e \tau function and q-deformed conformal blocks, arXiv, 2016

 Isojima, Konno, Mimura, Murata, Satsuma, Ultradiscrete Painlev\`e II equation and a special function solution, JOURNAL OF PHYSICS A: MATHEMATICAL AND THEORETICAL, 2011

+Ahmed Fitouhi, Fethi Bouzeffour, Wafa Binous, Expansion and asymptotic in terms of basic Bessel functions, Applied Mathematics and Computation 188 (2007) 2034–2044